Pond Construction Site

 Pond Construction And Water Supply

 The ideal watershed should keep the pond full at all times.
-Ideally springs or small seeps are the best source, they provide cool,clean, unpolluted water with a good supply of oxygen.
+Ideally springs or small seeps are the best source, they provide cool,clean, unpolluted water, but much in the way of supplying oxygen.
 But be careful these springs and seeps can also act as drain in the summer months.
 The runoff should come from tree cover or grassland.
 This will help filter silt and other pollutants from entering.

 Pond Construction Of The Dam